Barça women's

 — Very complicated, no. I haven't had a moment where I've really had a bad time.
 This season has been quite up and down.

-Do you analyze and watch games after playing or focus on the next ones?
+Do you analyze and watch matches after playing or focus on the next ones?

-— Yes, I like to know what I've done well and what I've done wrong.
-I don't look at them all, but I do like to know how I've played and what I can improve.
+— Yes, I like to know what I did well and what I did wrong.
+I don't look at all of them, but I do like to know how I played and what I can improve.

-You've talked about family, but, within the locker room, has any teammate been important to you?
+You have spoken about family, but, within the locker room, is there any teammate who has been important to you?

 — Aïcha Camara, above all.
-We have gone everywhere together, and we have been together every moment, in good times and bad.
+We've gone everywhere together, and we've been together every moment, in the good and the bad.
 She has been the most important person.

 We always see you very shy in the mixed zone, but the other day we saw you doing an Instagram live with Alexia and starting a chant with the fans.